 But the most important aspect of pain management from water birthing is that the benefits listed above work together to help facilitate the cascade of birth hormones.
 During labor, natural oxytocin is released, which stimulates contractions.
 Endorphins—which are often better than morphine at pain reduction—then start flowing.
 When mom is relaxed, feels safe, and can focus on mentally getting into her birthing mindset, her oxytocin flows much easier, triggering those feel-good endorphins.

 Midwives and doctors agree that laboring in water is perfectly safe and is not associated with any increased risks.
-However, there is conflicting opinions on whether giving birth in water is safe.
-Some doctors say that there just isn’t enough evidence to support giving birth in water, while midwives say there is plenty of evidence to support the practice.
+That said, there is conflicting opinions on whether giving birth in water is safe.

 A Cochrane Review found that water birth was beneficial and safe for both baby and mom, but it also said that more information is needed.
 In the UK, physicians and midwives agree, based on this review, that “complications are seemingly rare,” and that good practice guidelines like properly cleaning the tub before use will help reduce these rare complications.